shopware5/shopware/UPGRADE-5.4.md

 * Added new optional parameter `$filterGroupIds` to `PropertyGatewayInterface.php` for proper property sorting in a listing
 * Added variant filtering to selection product streams
+* Added `queryMode` option to select- and comboboxes in `engine/Shopware/Controllers/Backend/Config.php`

 ### Changes